ytopt-team/ytopt/README.md

 pip install -e .
 ```

-* Downgrade the protobuf package to 3.20.x or lower
+* If needed, downgrade the protobuf package to 3.20.x or lower
 ```
 pip install protobuf==3.20
 ```